predibase/lorax/docs/reference/launcher.md

           [env: MODEL_ID=]
           [default: mistralai/Mistral-7B-Instruct-v0.1]

+      --env <HUGGING_FACE_HUB_TOKEN>
+          Your Hugging Face API token to authenticate access to private or gated models on the Hugging Face Hub.
+This token can be set as an environment variable or passed directly through the command line

+        [env: HUGGING_FACE_HUB_TOKEN=]

       --adapter-id <ADAPTER_ID>
           The name of the adapter to load.
 Can be a MODEL_ID as listed on <https://hf.co/models> or it can be a local directory containing the necessary files as saved by `save_pretrained(...)` methods of transformers.
 Should be compatible with the model specified in `model_id`